wbrowar/craft-guide/README.md

 ## Guide Overview

 Craft CMS is intuitive.
 Marketing plans and organizational workflows—not so much.
-Guide lets you create a user manual within Craft CMS so clients don't need to go far to get the answers they need.
+Guide lets you create a user manual within Craft CMS so clients don‘t need to go far to get the answers they need.

 ## Guide CP Section